ynslee/cub3d/README.md

 ./cub3D path/to/map.cub
 ./cub3D_bonus path/to/map.cub
 ```
 The program takes a map file as an argument.
 Maps are available in the `maps` directory.
 Under 'maps' directory, 'good' directory should run smoothly with program, and 'bad' should be rejected.
-If you would like to see the doors, you should find 'bonus'under 'good' maps directory.
+If you would like to see the doors, you should find 'bonus'under 'good' maps directory.<br/>
 For example:

 - `./cub3D maps/good/lava.cub` should run.